 Once the Petals Are Dried

-Use your dried rose petals in herbal teas, to coat Styrofoam balls that have been dipped in glue (these make lovely ornaments), place flattened petals between sheets of clear laminate and cut out bookmarks, the list of uses is endless.
+You can use your dried rose petals in herbal teas, use them coat Styrofoam balls that have been dipped in glue (these make lovely ornaments), place flattened petals between sheets of clear laminate and cut out bookmarks, use them in soapmaking, or make herbal sleep pillows.
+The list of uses is endless.

-A word of caution, do not use the roses you buy from the florist.
-They have been treated more than once to be able to sell them in perfect condition.
+A word of caution: do not use the roses you buy from the florist, as they have likely been treated with pesticides.
 No matter what your florist says, those roses are just for looking, never ingesting.